 - 8 All new entering graduate students in performance, music theater, opera performance, and conducting are required to perform an audition for level in their instrument or voice.
 This audition is separate from the audition or submission of portfolio for admission to the university.
 Students should have a 10-minute recital prepared, along with typewritten copies of repertoire for each member of the jury.
 Composition and conducting students will also be leveled in piano.
 A new level will be determined at each subsequent jury. - 9 Students must present proof of completing and passing all remedial online coursework as determined by the advisory exam.
 Evidence of satisfactory completion must be submitted to the coordinator of graduate studies prior to commencing the second semester of coursework. - 10 All voice students are required to audition for all opera and music theater productions and perform in them if cast.
-Performing in productions is by audition and therefore performance is not guaranteed to any student. - 11 Music students must receive permission from their applied music teachers and the dean prior to accepting musical engagements outside of the university.
-Permission to Perform Off-Campus forms are available on SharePoint. - 12 In addition to the policies and procedures outlined in this catalog, Bass School of Music students are expected to be familiar with and adhere to the policies and procedures in the graduate Music Students Handbook found found on myokcuedu.sharepoint.com under the Wanda L. Bass School of Music's Student Services section.
+Performing in productions is by audition and therefore performance is not guaranteed to any student. - Students enrolled for credit in applied music must take a final exam ("jury").